Digital-Grinnell/dlad-blog/content/posts/047-Granular-ISLE-Customizations-the-series.md

 That's all we need in terms of guidelines.
 I hope you find the series useful!

-Posts in the _Granular ISLE Customiazation_ series include:
+Posts in the _Granular ISLE Customization_ series include:

 | Title | Synopsis |
 | --- | --- |